Sudhaanshuu/neoG_socialMedia/README.md

 [![wakatime](https://wakatime.com/badge/github/supminn/neoG_socialMedia.svg)](https://wakatime.com/badge/github/supminn/neoG_socialMedia)

 # Social Media App - Socialize

 Creating a community for jump ropers around the world!
 Follow each other's progress and collaborate.

 ## Enhancements/Fixes

-* Loader to acknowledge the user action.
-* Add toastify for providing info messages
-* Display the list of users who have liked a post
+- Display the list of users who have liked a post
-* Show posts of only those people whom the current user follows
+- Show posts of only those people whom the current user follows
+- Notification section

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.